ember-learn/ember-blog/source/2019-11-01-ember-3-14-released.md

 ### Changes in Ember.js 3.14

 Ember.js 3.14 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
-There is one (1) new feature, 0 (0) deprecations, and several bugfixes in this version.
+There is one new feature, no deprecations, and several bugfixes in this version.

 #### New Features (1)